-F. (Note: not needed if a waiver is received) A Roadway Upgrade and Maintenance Agreement or waiver therefrom signed by Pesotum Township and approved by the Environment and Land Use Committee, shall be submitted at the time of application for a Zoning Use Permit.
+E. A Roadway Upgrade and Maintenance Agreement or waiver therefrom signed by relevant County, township, and/or municipal authorities and approved by the Environment and Land Use Committee, shall be submitted at the time of application for a Zoning Use Permit.

 The special condition stated above is required to ensure the following: